Why are Balanced Equine mineral mixes NOT the ‘everything but the kitchen sink’ type?

 Unfortunately vitamin E degrades very easily and is heat sensitive so even if a commercial feed or supplement lists it as an ingredient it can’t be entirely counted.
 Vitamin E can react with inorganic minerals, especially iron.
 If there is any organic carrier in the mix, it will also act as a natural antioxidant as fats oxidise and/or bacterial or fungal growth occurs.
 Vitamin E should always be stored and added separately.

 Ideally it would be a mineral mix that is based on data for the whole intake, especially your forage.
 If that is not possible, I generally recommend Equi Horse +Se mix (formerly known as Hoof Rescue +Se) or, if you think your horse needs additional biotin OR is insulin resistant IR/laminitic prone, HoofXtra.

-More info about the mixes, including vitamin E, omega-3 fatty acids.
+More information how to choose which mix, including vitamin E, omega-3 fatty acids.

 The best way to determine which minerals are deficient or in excess in a horse’s intake is to formulate a custom mineral mix based on the whole intake using a pasture test or hay test, and taking into account any other feeds.
 Without a pasture and/or hay nutrient test, whichever is the bulk of the diet, we won’t know which nutrients are in excess or deficient or whether mineral ratios are optimised or not to ensure absorption.
 Learn more about a feeding plan based on data for your horse or horses.